No, I’m not complaining about the travel situation anymore. I’m talking about my new desktop computer which is finally an Apple Mac Mini.

 After 6 years I replaced my 15inch MacBook Pro as my desktop which replaced my first 15 inch MacBook Pro that I bought in 2010 when I finally switched from PC to Mac.
 It was an easy transition and I never looked back.
 I never missed my PC.

 What always bugged my though was the fact that I used a laptop despite the fact that it was always hooked on the main screen.
 Which was a 27inch LED Cinema Display from Apple and still is.
 On a laptop there is screen, a battery, a keyboard and touch pad and a fancy, robust shell that I had to pay but don’t use.
-And of course there is all the space on my desk which is occupied a a laptop that I need to open to turn in on and the dock from OWC to connect it to the peripherals.
+And of course there is all the space on my desk which is occupied by a laptop that I need to open to turn in on and the dock from OWC to connect it to the peripherals.

 For my travels I always used a MacBook Air and later a MacBook Pro 13 inch so there was no reason to use a MacBook Pro other than the the Mac Mini was not powerful enough.
 But that has changed now.

 Now a beautifully small Mac Mini sits on my desk that is smaller (and much quieter) than the Lacie Thunderbolt Raid that hold my Raw images.
 The Mac Mini is also much quieter than the MacBook Pro it replaced.
 When I used to render a bunch of images in Lightroom my MacBook Pro always started to rev up its fans and while it was much quieter than the old MacBook Pro it replaced it was still annoying.
 The MacMini remains absolutely silent.
 While I’m typing this lines I just checked if the fan is working at all and it does but the air that comes out of the Mac Mini feels cool and that is well – cool!